 Merlin and Marusin, The_Prof and rranger386, people I would dream about and likely never meet.
 We were all young.
 We were in love with each other in our own little worlds, serially and in parallel.

 And while sometimes I would think about who they were beyond the screen, it was rarely for long.
 I was in love with Merlin the fighter who hated magic.
-I was in love with The_Prof the student who desperately wanted to be a professor when he grew up, and didn’t care about the subject.
+I was in love with The_Prof the student who desperately wanted to be a professor when he grew up, and didn’t care which subject.

 Sometimes I would think about who they were when we TSed, would wonder what it would be like to have their paw instead of my own around my erection, but never for long.
-It was easier, it was safer to not bother with it.
+It was easier.
+It was safer to not bother with it.

 But our relationships were as real as any collocated flings.
 More so, we told ourselves, for the purity of essence that came with no flesh to get in the way.